cct-datascience/.github/.github/CONTRIBUTING.md

 When you add a new feature or make other changes, please create an issue first, to allow others to comment and give feedback.

-When you have created a new feature or change to existing code or documentation, create a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-**Branching and Pull Requests**<br/>
 The preferred workflow for making changes is the [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) and [branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches#creating-a-branch) approach.

+When you have created a new feature or change to existing code or documentation, create a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) and solicit feedback.

 ### Adding Features and Submitting Changes